Cabbage Leather Coral

 The habitat of cabbage leather coral is near shore in shallow water, flat reefs and attached to rubble-like substrates.

-The Cabbage Leather Coral release toxic terpenes (poisons that ward off encroaching corals).
+The Cabbage Leather Coral releases toxic terpenes (poisons that ward off encroaching corals).
 The Sinularia genus consists of a large number of species and subspecies, which are predominately soft corals.

 Sinularia corals have several different methods of feeding.
 They are photosynthetic, having a symbiotic relationship with the zooxanthellae algae that live in their tissue.
-Zooxanthellae provide them with oxygen, nutrients via photosynthesis, and aide in waste removal.
-Cabbage Leather Coral can also use their polyps to obtain nutrients from microscopic food in the water.
+Zooxanthellae provide them with oxygen, nutrients via photosynthesis, and aid in waste removal.
+Cabbage Leather Coral can also use its polyps to obtain nutrients from microscopic food in the water.